 The most common pitfall is testing yesterday’s cleaners.
 Hospital lists update; new concentrates arrive; field techs adopt stronger wipes after outbreaks.
 A living registry beats a one-time certificate.

-Unbelievably practical: Keep a live grid of approved polymers regarding current disinfectants; refresh by quarter.
+Actionable: Maintain a live grid of approved polymers versus current disinfectants; refresh by quarter.

 The quiet power of a service menu that reads like a map

-What a lab offers is a mirror of what can fail.
+What a lab offers is a mirror of what can go wrong.
 EAG’s published range spans materials testing, chemical compatibility, contaminant identification, failure analysis, surface analysis, microelectronics reliability, And even expert see testimony for when disputes reach court.
-For manufacturing leaders, that breadth is not marketing—it is a inventory for risk transfer and speed to root cause.
+For manufacturing leaders, that breadth is not marketing—it is a checklist for risk transfer and speed to root cause.

 Design for a that cleans more, not less

-Unbelievably practical: Publish compatibility limits with IFUs (instructions for use) and keep them versioned.
+Actionable: Publish compatibility limits alongside IFUs (instructions for use) and keep them versioned.

 Plain language corner: what to watch, what to test